-Georgia Abortion Facts
+Georgia Abortion Statistics

 State abortion statistics from the leading public and private sources.

-Collective state abortion statistics are gathered privately by The Alan Guttmacher Institute (AGI) and federally by the Centers for Disease Control (CDC).
-Because of reporting lag, their most recent data is generally 2-3 years old.
-In most cases, state-level abortion facts are more current than the numbers reported by AGI or the CDC.
+Collective state abortion statistics are gathered privately by the Guttmacher Institute and federally by the Centers for Disease Control (CDC).
+Because of reporting lag, their most recent data is often 2-3 years old.
+In most cases, state-level abortion facts are more current than the numbers reported by Guttmacher or the CDC.
 Guttmacher’s abortion statistics are estimates built on surveys of all known and suspected abortion providers; the CDC totals are made up of the actual abortion counts reported to the state health department by each abortion facility.

 To read abortion stories from Georgia, visit: Abortion Stories (Georgia)

-Total Abortions (2013): 30,673
+Total Abortions (2019): 36,907

-Abortion Percentage (2013): 19.2%
+Abortion Percentage (2019): 22.6%

-In 2013, 19.2% of pregnancies in Georgia ended in abortion.
+In 2019, 22.6% of pregnancies in Georgia ended in abortion.
 This number does not take into account miscarriages.
 It was arrived at by dividing the state abortion ratio by the sum of the abortion ratio plus 1,000.
 The abortion ratio is the number of abortions that occurred per 1,000 lives births.
 The table below compares Georgia abortion percentages by year.

-Out-of-State Abortion Percentage (2013): 11.1%
+Out-of-State Abortion Percentage (2019): 17.6%

-The Centers for Disease Control (CDC) reports that 11.1% of the abortions that took place in Georgia were performed on out-of-state residents.
+The Centers for Disease Control (CDC) reports that 17.6% of the abortions that took place in Georgia were performed on out-of-state residents.